Andrettin/Wyrmsun/readme.txt

 * Literary Works
 - The Alvissmol now increases Knowledge (Magic) by 1, instead of increasing mana.
+- The Fafnismol now increases Knowledge (Warfare) by 1, instead of increasing the bonus vs. dragons.
+- The Reginsmol now increases Knowledge (Warfare) by 1, instead of increasing the backstab bonus.
+- The Scepter of Fire now increases Knowledge (Magic) by 1, instead of increasing fire resistance.
+- The Hildebrandslied now increases Knowledge (Warfare) by 1, instead of increasing the bonus vs. mounted.
+- The Meditations now increases Knowledge (Warfare) by 1, instead of increasing HP.
+- Added "De Bello Gallico", which increases Knowledge (Warfare) by 1, and is dropped by Latin Forums.
+- Added "Notitia Dignitatum", which increases Knowledge (Warfare) by 1, and is dropped by Latin Forums.
+- Added the "Historia Ecclesiastica Venerabilis Bedae", which increases Knowledge (Magic) by 1, and is dropped by Teuton Rathauses and Burgs.

 * Miscellaneous
 - Added "No Day/Night Cycle" option when starting single-player maps.
 - Fixed a crash cause.
 - Added support for the engine to recolor portraits and unit graphics to obtain new skin (such as the gray skin color for deep gnomes) and hair colors.
 - Fixed a crash which happened when playing a custom map with the "Neutral" civilization being used for an AI player.
-- Added a "Knowledge (Magic)" entry to the encyclopedia Game Concepts section, explaining how this new stat works.
+- Added a "Knowledge (Magic)" entry to the encyclopedia Game Concepts section, explaining how the new stat works.
+- Added a "Knowledge (Warfare)" entry to the encyclopedia Game Concepts section, explaining how the new stat works.
 - Added a "Planes" section in the encyclopedia, explaining some of the different planes of existence in the game's lore.

 * Multiplayer